Security-Onion-Solutions/securityonion-docs/elastic-fleet.rst

 osquery-endpoints (``Osquery Manager`` integration)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``Osquery Manager`` integration runs osquery as a daemon on the endpoint, and makes the endpoint available for Live or Scheduled queries through the Osquery manager interface in Kibana.
+The ``Osquery Manager`` integration runs osquery as a daemon on the endpoint and makes the endpoint available for Live or Scheduled queries through the Osquery manager interface in Kibana.

 system-endpoints (``System`` integration)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~